misterfish/stick/README.md

 	// ['nothing', 'nothing', 6, 'nothing']

 	; [3.5, 4, 5, 5.5] | map (isOddInteger)
-	// [false, false, true, false]
+	// [false, false, 1, false]

+Note that `againstAll` returns the return value of the last matching function, hence `1` in the last example.
+This is because it can be useful to have that value, and it's analogous to how the short-circuit `&&` works.

+To convert a truthy expression to a strict one: simply compose it with the type constructor `Boolean`.

+    const both = (f, g) => againstAll ([f, g]) >> Boolean

 Note that `ifPredicate` and `whenPredicate` match on truthiness, not strict truth.
-Rationale: that is how the native `filter` works, and JS's `if` operator, and many other tools in e.g. `Ramda`; and it's trivial to convert a truthy expression to a strict one.
+Rationale: that is how the native `filter` works, and JS's `if` operator, and many other tools in e.g. Ramda.
+And converting truthy to strict Boolean is trivial.

 ## ٭ compositional decoration ٭